ereinhardt/How-to/README.md

 **Setup**

 1. Before using the software, install FFMPEG!
-2. Check if the video data folder is called "video-data".
+2. Check if the video data folder is called `video-data`.

 ## Filename Structure Before Convert